 Salem is governed by an elected Board of Selectmen.
 The town boasts a full-time police department, a municipal fire department and municipal emergency medical services.
 Top employers in the area include Northeast Rehabilitation Hospital, JC Penney Co., Key Packaging Industries Corporation, Reliable Security Guard Agency, Salem Haven Inc. and The Home Depot.

 Children in the area attend schools in the Salem School District.
 For recreation and entertainment, Salem residents can enjoy the town's municipal parks, golf courses, swimming pools, tennis courts, ice skating rink, bowling facilities, museums, youth organizations, sports leagues, fishing and hunting areas, boating marinas, cross country skiing, snowmobile trails and local beaches and waterfront areas.

-Copyright ©2013 Northern New England Real Estate Network, Inc. All rights reserved.
-The data relating to real estate for sale on this web site comes in part from the IDX Program of NNEREN.
-This display of listings may or may not be the entire compilation from the NNEREN database, and NNEREN does not guarantee the accuracy of such information.
-IDX data last updated at 12/6/2013 2:03:12 AM
+Copyright ©2016 New England Real Estate Network, Inc. All rights reserved.
+The data relating to real estate for sale on this web site comes in part from the IDX Program of NEREN.
+This display of listings may or may not be the entire compilation from the NEREN database, and NEREN does not guarantee the accuracy of such information.
+IDX data last updated at 10/27/2016 2:32:13 AM